Jesus said to them, “It is not the healthy who need a doctor, but the sick. I have not come to call the righteous, but sinners.” (Mark 2:17)

 Obviously, in the medical field, answers range from the common cold to a life threatening illness.
 My intent here isn’t to trivialize the seriousness of personal health and wellbeing or those who suffer from chronic or terminal illness.
 These questions are real and lead a person to earnestly face his or her health issue(s) and subsequent treatment.

-Finding accurate and unbiased answers to the spiritual problem is paramount.
-Imagine a doctor who didn’t want to hurt a patient’s feelings with bad news.
+Secondly, finding accurate, candid, unbiased answers to the problem is paramount.
+Imagine the doctor who didn’t want to hurt your feelings with bad news.
+Or worse, a timid surgeon.
+Though truthful answers may be painful, they describe the solution.